ironhacks/ironhacks-app/README.md

 }
 ```

 This function will pull the templateFiles and specify the creation props.
 Please check the [Octonode documentation](https://github.com/pksunkara/octonode) to undestand the props structure.
-First we create an empty repo (auto initilized), and then we make a commit with the templeate files.
-Please refer to the [Backend docs](https://github.com/RCODI/the-ironhacks-platform-backend) to understant the cloud functions.
+First we create an empty repo (auto initilized), and then we make a commit with the template files.
+Please refer to the [Backend docs](https://github.com/RCODI/the-ironhacks-platform-backend) to understand the cloud functions.

 Once the Github project is created, we call the ```setHack``` function that will redirect the user to the forum.